Treefort Music Fest: 2019

-The 8th Annual Treefort featured the headliners Liz Phair, Dan Deacon and Angélique Kidjo's Remain in Light (the latter of whom unfortunately had to cancel due to illness).
+The 8th Annual Treefort featured the headliners Liz Phair, Dan Deacon and Angélique Kidjo's Remain in Light (the latter of whom had to cancel due to illness).
 Music Festival Wizard opined that "Boise in Idaho may sound like an odd city choice for an epic festival, but the Treefort festival continues to impress us year after year.
 Treefort typically takes places the week after SXSW to take advantage of artists heading back to the Northwest.
 Short lines and a welcoming city continually keeps Treefort at the top of our list."
 432 bands and solo artists had been booked, amongst other endeavors, in a collective ensemble which has been described as "exhilarating" and which "inspires swells of creativity."
 Paste Magazine noted that "There’s no space or tolerance for foul moods at Treefort, where the music is good and the people are great."
 Along these lines, an updated, comprehensive sexual harassment policy was put in place which featured on ubiquitous signage.

 2020

 The initial line-up for 2020 (released November 2019) featured 120 bands from 14 countries, with the headliners being Chromatics and Japanese Breakfast.
-Penultimately however the festival was postponed until September 23–27 due to the COVID-19 pandemic, and ultimately until both September 22–26, 2021 and March 23–27, 2022 whereupon it was planned to become an annual vernal festival again.
+Penultimately however the festival was postponed until September 23–27 due to the COVID-19 pandemic, and ultimately until both September 22–26, 2021, and March 23–27, 2022, whereupon it was planned to become an annual vernal festival again.

 2021

 Proof of COVID-19 vaccination and/or a negative result was required of all performers, staffers, attendees and volunteers.
 Ticket sales were limited, particularly given that triage crisis standards of care had only days prior been implemented statewide.
 Despite the ongoing pandemic, many artists originally scheduled to play the 2020 festival did in fact play the 2021 festival, including Japanese Breakfast, Built to Spill, Mannequin Pussy, and a huge selection of local and regional artists.
 Masks were required at all indoor venues, with very high compliance from audience members at most shows, including outdoor shows that drew crowds.
-At the event, 695 attendees were tested on-site (18 of whom tested positive and were sent home to quarantine themselves), 80%-85% were fully vaxxed, and 76 free vaccinations were given.
+At the event, 695 attendees were tested on-site (18 of whom tested positive and were sent home to quarantine themselves), 80–85% were fully vaccinated, and 76 free vaccinations were given.
 There were 15,475 total attendees over the five days, a decrease of approximately 40% vis-à-vis the prior two festivals.

 2022

-The festival returned to nearly its pre-COVID attendance, with a larger line-up and more five-day pass-holders than ever before.
+The festival returned to nearly its pre-COVID attendance, with a larger line-up and more five-day pass-holders than ever before; the headliners were Surf Curse, Unknown Mortal Orchestra, Dinosaur Jr., and more.

+2023

+The festival injects a record-breaking $11M into the local economy, in part due to the soggy weather.